-2-29: Is it true as Jack Carter claims that virtually all of our workers are women or minorities anyway, so no one can come in here and accuse us of being discriminatory?
+2-21: Is it true, as Jack Carter claims, that "virtually all of our workers are women or minorities anyway, so no one can come in here and accuse us of being discriminatory"?

 This is not true at all.
 Employers can be accused of discriminatory practices at any time.
 In this case, female applicants were being asked questions about childcare that males were not being asked; minority applicants were being asked questions about arrest records and credit histories that non-minorities were not.
-In addition, the reports of sexual advances towards women by a store manager and an older employee's complaint that he is paid less than younger employees for performing the same job all raise serious issues in terms of discriminatory employment practices.
-Potential charges include Title VII violations, Equal Pay Act violations, age discrimination, sexual harassment, and disparate treatment.
+In addition, the reports of sexual advances

-2-30: How should Jennifer and her company address the sexual harassment charges and problems?
+2-22: How should Jennifer and her company address the sexual harassment charges and problems?